OFW Money Management: How to Get Out of Debt and Save

 Filipinos are not keen when talking about money.
 Maybe they think it is too complicated.
 However, you need to take up the challenge and be financially literate to move up the financial ladder.

 Nobody wants to be “isang kahig, isang tuka” forever.
 By knowing how to handle your money, you will know how to successfully save.

 How would you know your financial literacy level?

-President of the Social Enterprise Development Partnerships, Inc., Vince Rapisura, have listed five questions to ask yourself:
+President of the Social Enterprise Development Partnerships, Inc., Vince Rapisura, has listed five questions to ask yourself:

 Do you have a Financial Plan?

-While we all have dreams, your goals have to be Specific, Time-bound and have a specific amount of money for it to be achieved.
+While we all have dreams, your goals have to be Specific, Time-bound and have a specific amount of money for them to be achieved.

 Do you have savings?

 “May ipon ka ba?”
 It is best to save up for emergency funds.
 You will never know what will happen in the future.
 If an emergency arises, it is best to use your savings so you will not be financially shocked.
 Your emergency savings has to be worth your 6 months’ income.

 Do you have insurance?